How to write the perfect review request email for Shopify (templates that convert)

 White email envelope card revealing 5 yellow stars rating, with green checkmark

 Quick answerSubject lines decide the email: "How's your {product name}?" gets 42% open rates; "Leave us a review" gets 11%.
 Time the send 8-14 days after delivery, not after order.
 Use specific product details from Shopify's order data (name, image, color).
 Limit to one ask per email.
 For multi-channel: layer email day 13, WhatsApp day 10, SMS day 17.
 Total response rate: 18-25% vs 12-15% email-only.
-Avoid asking for 5 stars specifically (FTC violation since August 2024).
+Avoid asking for 5 stars specifically (FTC violation since August 2024) (see the FTC final rule banning fake reviews and testimonials).

 Why most review request emails fail